lgonzalezrouco/pti/p1_servlets/README.md

      tail -n 200 logs/catalina.out

+You can find more information about the Tomcat's SSL/TLS configuration [here](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html).

 ### 2.3 Extension (1 point)

 In order to obtain the maximum grade you can complete any of the following extensions: